Prag8855/aab/content/guides/english-speaking-psychotherapists-berlin.md

 This guide explains:

 - How to find an English-speaking psychotherapist
-- The difference between psychiatrists and psychotherapists
+- The difference between psychotherapists, psychiatrists and others
 - The costs of getting therapy in Berlin

 **[Go to the list of therapists ↓](#places-map)**

 {% include "blocks/_tableOfContents.html" %}

-## Psychiatrist or psychotherapist?
+## Psychiatrist, psychotherapist or counsellor?

 **Psychiatrists** solve mental health problems with medical treatments.
 They are doctors who studied medicine.
 They can diagnose mental health problems and prescribe medication.
 Some can also give therapy.[^1]

 **Psychotherapists** solve mental health problems with therapy.
 They studied psychotherapy.
-They can diagnose mental health problems.
+They can diagnose mental health problems and give therapy.
 They can't prescribe medication.[^2]

-**Psychologists** studied psychology.
-They can advise businesses, help you choose a career, or give personality and aptitude tests.
-They can't diagnose mental health problems, prescribe medication or give therapy.[^3]
+**Counsellors** have no specific qualifications.
+There are no standards for being a counsellor, because it's not a protected title.[^4] They can't diagnose mental health problems or give therapy.
+Many therapists who move to Germany call themselves counsellors because their diplomas are not recognised in Germany. - [More information](https://blog.complicated.life/a-practitioners-guide-to-understanding-what-psychotherapy-and-counselling-means-to-your-work-in-private-practice/)

+**Alternative practitioner for psychotherapy** (*Heilpraktiker für Psychotherapie*) do not have the same qualifications or audits as psychotherapists.
+Many of them were licenced as psychotherapists in other countries before they moved to Germany.
+They can't diagnose mental health problems or treat addictions.

 ## How hard is it to find a psychotherapist?